JordanLloydHall/Bargario/README.md

 If you want to get the game running immediately or wish to tinker around with the code, this is the place to start!

 ### Prerequisites
-This project can be run on Windows 10 by running the executable in the project folder.
+This project can be run on Windows 10 by running the executable in bargario-windows.zip file.
 The game will not start until at least two users are playing at the same time.

 ## What I learned
 As with many new endevors, mistakes were made that changed the course of the project.
 Firstly, I wrote the whole server code before moving over to the client.
 I did not research beforehand whether or not Socket.io was available on every platform I wanted to write the game for (Web, Linux, Mac, Android, Windows).
 C# has a single library for Socket.io and it was only compatible with windows systems.
 This was a grave oversight, but taught me a lesson in proper stack planning that I have since made use of in other projects.